brianoye/my_version_abrego_HMSC/README.md

 # my_version_abrego_HMSC
- following along with the seminar
+ following along with the workshop